 1. Beaches

-Ventnor's beach used to be much sandier, but thanks to some epic storms one winter it became a fair bit shinglier.
-It is still a lovely coastline with chintzy little beach huts which were once bathing huts on wheels as well as lots of excellent chip-eating spots.
+Ventnor's beach is usually quite shingly towards the Esplanade and a bit sandier towards the sea.
+It's a lovely coastline with chintzy little beach huts that were once bathing huts on wheels as well as lots of excellent chip-eating spots.

 If you fancy somewhere really secluded, try Binnel Bay, Watershoot Bay, Blackgang Beach, Orchard Bay or Woody Bay.
 We once tried to have a picnic at Binnel Bay, despite there being no sand or soft surfaces to sit on.
 I’d describe it as a bumpy experience.